elfhosted/elfhosted.com/docs/app/tdarr.md

 ---
-title: Elf Hosted Tdarr 🧝 from $0.15/day
+title: Elf Hosted Tdarr 🧝
 slug: Tdarr
 description: Tdarr will batch-transcode your media, for efficient storage and maximum-compatibility streaming
 price: 0.15